sandy-marrero/twitterclone/README.md

-# Project 2 - Twitteroo
+# Project 2 - Twitteroo UNIT 3 & 4

 Twitteroo is an android app that allows a user to view his Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).